lolix-notepad/mezon/Router/README.md

 ##Simple routes##

-Example fot this paragraph can be found in %mezon-path%/doc/examples/router/index.php

-To be hounest you have already used it.
-But it was called implicitly.

 Router allows you to map URLs on your php code and call when ever it needs to be calld.

 Router supports simple routes like in the example above - example.com/contacts/

-Each Application object implicity creates routes for it's 'action_[action-name]' methods, where 'action-name' will be stored as a route.
-Here is small (au usual)) ) example:
+Each Application object implicity creates routes for it's 'action[action-name]' methods, where 'action-name' will be stored as a route.
+Here is small (as usual)) ) example:

 ```PHP
 class           MySite